-Going from 1 freakish TE to another, Saints should be in good shape with Jared Cook addition
+In Jared Cook, Saints get another freakish athlete that could put them 'over the top' at tight end

 Dan Campbell wasn't surprised one bit that former Saints tight Ben Watson unretired and decided to play another season, this one with the New England Patriots.

 "No, because Ben is a freak," said Campbell, the Saints tight end coach.
-"He is amazing in how he takes care of his body and God has blessed him."
+"He is amazing in how he takes care of his body, and God has blessed him."

-Saints' left tackle Terron Armstead compared Watson's physique to that of an action figure hero.
+Saints left tackle Terron Armstead compared Watson's physique to that of an action figure hero.

-Fortunately for Campbell, the Saints will get to replace one freak of a tight end with another, which bodes well for a team desperately seeking more pass catching weapons not named Michael Thomas on its roster.
+Fortunately for Campbell, the Saints will get to replace one freak of a tight end with another, which bodes well for a team desperately seeking more pass-catching weapons not named Michael Thomas on their roster.

+The book on former New Orleans Saints tight end Ben Watson's NFL career isn't closed after all — it's just flipping back to Page 1.

-Campbell, entering his fourth season as a Saints assistant, believes the position is in good hands both for now and later on down the road.
+Campbell, entering his fourth season as a Saints assistant, said the position is in good hands now and down the road.

 The team signed Jared Cook during free agency in March, then turned around and drafted Alize Mack out of Notre Dame a month later.